mozilla/data-docs/concepts/analysis_intro.md

 When we need to measure specific things about clients, we use probes.
 A single ping will send in many different probes.
 There are two types of probes that we are interested in here: *Histograms* and *Scalars*.

 Histograms are bucketed counts.
 The [`Histograms.json`](https://github.com/mozilla/gecko-dev/blob/master/toolkit/components/telemetry/Histograms.json) file has the definitions for all histograms, which includes the minimum, maximum, and number of buckets.
-Any recorded value instead just increments it's associated bucket.
+Any recorded value instead just increments its associated bucket.
 We have four main types of histograms:
 1. Boolean - Only two buckets, associated with true and false.
 2. Enumerated - Integer buckets, where usually each bucket has a label.
 3. Linear - Buckets are divided evenly between the minimum and maximum; e.g. [1-2] is a bucket, and so is [100-101].